TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 TikTok ads vs. YouTube ads

 YouTube supports both short- and long-form content, with deeper viewer intent and longer attention spans.
-It’s better suited for storytelling, education, product demos, and brand building across age groups.
+It’s better suited for storytelling.

 The choice very much depends on how you want your message consumed.